-The evidence base for fluid prescribing is changing.
+The evidence base for fluid prescribing continues to change.
 Recent analyses have highlighted risks of over-replacement as well as under-treatment, and questioned our choice of replacement fluids.
-More info.

-- Diabetic patients: use diabetic fluid protocol for maintenance
+- Diabetes – use diabetic protocol for maintenance

-- Renal and hepatic failure: consult senior doctor
+- Renal and hepatic failure – seek senior advice

 In sick patients it is easy to give excess salt and water but very difficult to remove them.
 Fluid retention in sick patients with leaky capillaries contributes to complications such as ileus, nausea and vomiting, pressure sores, poor mobility, pulmonary oedema, and wound and anastomotic breakdown.
 A low serum sodium is commonly caused by excess water, not by too little sodium.